PRAY4ENEMY/PlaylistLoader-Suite/README.md

 # PlaylistLoader-Suite
 The full suite of music related scripts

-The Goal is to make it as easy as possible to download, organize and easily access your favorite.
+The Goal is to make it as easy as possible to download, organize and easily access your favorite music.

 **Current require packages**
 - dmenu (menu)